nayeem-rafi/Word-Fun-With-Pixels/README.md

 ## Layouts and Calculations for Each Letter

+### A Drawing
+The letter "A" is drawn using two diagonal lines and a horizontal line connecting them.
+The green color is applied by setting specific pixel regions in the RGB matrix, ensuring symmetry and a clear representation of the letter.

 ### L Drawing
 This letter is drawn by creating a vertical line and a horizontal line in the image matrix.
 Green is applied by setting the RGB channels accordingly.